hashirsarwar/google-maps-ui-testing/README.md

 ## Usage

-Run the tests using the test runner in your IDE or using the command line.
+Run the tests using the test runner in your IDE or using the following command.

 ```bash
 dotnet test -v n